harvester/harvester/README.md

 | Harvester Network Controller | https://github.com/harvester/harvester-network-controller|
 | Harvester Node Driver | https://github.com/harvester/docker-machine-driver-harvester |

-Check out this [demo](https://youtu.be/wVBXkS1AgHg) to get a quick overview of the Harvester UI.

 ## Community
-If you need any help with Harvester, please join us at either our [Slack](https://slack.rancher.io/) or [forums](https://forums.rancher.com/) where most of our team hangs out at.
+If you need any help with Harvester, please join us at either our [Slack](https://slack.rancher.io/) #harvester channel or [forums](https://forums.rancher.com/) where most of our team hangs out at.

 If you have any feedback or questions, feel free to [file an issue](https://github.com/harvester/harvester/issues/new/choose).